 NM Areas Reviewed Findings Recommendations

 Clinicians entered a consult for HT

 services.

 Clinicians completed the HT enrollment

 requests or "consults."

 Clinicians documented contact with the

 patient to evaluate suitability for HT

 services.

 Clinicians documented the patient or

 caregiver's verbal informed consent for HT

 services.

 Clinicians documented assessments and

 treatment plans for HT patients.

 Providers signed HT assessments and

 treatment plans.

-Monthly monitoring notes were
+Х Monthly monitoring notes were Clinicians did not document monthly 2.
+We recommended that clinicians

-documented for each month of HT
+documented for each month of HT monitoring notes for each month of document monthly monitoring notes for

+program participation. program participation in 12 of 45 EHRs each month of Home Telehealth program

-program participation.
+(27 percent). participation.

 Documentation of HT enrollment (consult,

 screening, and/or initial assessment notes)

 was completed prior to the entry of

 monthly monitoring notes.